There Is Nothing Wrong With "As a user" Approach

 How does that sound?
-Is it to dry?
-Do you need to know more about person trying to make an order?
-Is it fun enough to get cracking the code?
+Is it too dry?
+Do you need to know more about the person trying to make an order?
+Is it fun enough to get cracking at the code?

-Recently, I came across a great article saying that As a user approach is not the way to go about stories and suggested a more empathic approach.
+Recently, I came across a great articlethat says that the “as a user approach” is not the best way to go about stories and instead, recommends a more empathetic approach.
 The author argues that we’ve become detached from the real people who will be using the product or software.

-I can’t disagree more.
-The article makes few excellent and valid points but interprets it in a wrong way.
-I see where the author is coming from: it might be a right way of thinking about interfaces from the standpoint of the concrete middle-age single Joe with two cute daughters who is aiming to buy them a pizza.
-But this approach has absolutely nothing with development.
-Few stories such as that could be used early in the project to draw a big picture of the product, but I don’t see them being any useful even after a few weeks down the line the project.
+I couldn’t disagree more.
+The article makes a few valid points but misinterprets them.
+I see where the author is coming from: it might be the right way to think about interfaces from the standpoint of the concrete middle-age single Joe, who is aiming to buy his two cute daughters a pizza.
+But this approach has no real applicability, when it comes to development.
+Few stories such as that could be used early in the project to draw a big picture of the product, but I don’t see them being of any use even after a few weeks down the line the project.

 Story is not a novel